Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • Go to Routes and click New.

-• Define where the route applies, either at warehouse level, product level, or product category level.
+• Define where the route applies: warehouse level, product level, or product category level.

-• Apply routes at the product category level for bulk assignments.
-A 3 step delivery route applied to a category applies to every product in it automatically.
+• Apply at product category level for bulk assignments.
+A route applied to a category applies to every product in it automatically.

 Step 7: Set Put Away Rules